Artece/jimbogame/README.md

 Down the righthand side, you can see the inspector, this will show details of selected objects or assets and allow you to change parameters.

-Along the bottom, you can see the project panel, and then in another tab the console.
+Along the bottom, you can see the console panel, and then in another tab the project panel.

 The project panel will allow you to explore the file structure of the project and do various things from within Unity.

-The console displays build errors and debug messages (for devs, Debug.Log() is how you output to this mainly).
+The console displays build errors and debug messages.

+**TLDR for artists:**
-TLDR for artists: To import assets of any kind (images, video, audio, etc.) just drag and drop into the project panel, the inspector will let you tweak things further.
+To import assets of any kind (images, video, audio, etc.) just drag and drop into the project panel, the inspector will let you tweak things further.
 Also you might wanna hit "File->Save Project", I won't lie in that I don't really know if you need to, but it assuages my paranoia.

 *\*scenes are what Unity uses to encapsulate the idea of what is currently loaded and being displayed, think like a level in an old-school game; it's possible to have multiple scenes in a project and switch between them, but currently this project only has one.
 Any changes to the scene you must do "File->Save" or hit Ctrl-s*